CodeAnkitK/SAP-ABAP/ODATA.md

 - **Functionality:** DPC includes the implementation of CRUD (Create, Read, Update, Delete) operations on the data.
 It interacts with the backend (such as an SAP system or a database) to fetch, modify, or save data based on the requests made to the OData service.
 - **Example Tasks:** In a DPC, you would implement methods to retrieve data from a database based on query options provided by the client, update records in response to an HTTP PUT request, or handle complex business logic during data manipulation.

-### Summary
-The **MPC** is about defining what data looks like and how it's structured in an OData service (the metadata), while the **DPC** is about the actual manipulation and retrieval of data (the implementation).
-Both are essential for building robust OData services, with the MPC providing the blueprint and the DPC carrying out the construction work based on that blueprint.
-This separation of concerns allows developers to clearly delineate between the service's structure and its operational logic.